matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 For those events still accepted by the bridge, the error must be revoked by a `m.bridge_error_revoke` as described in the previous chapter.

+**Note:** For this to work, the homeserver is required to impersonate a user of the bridge as it has no agent of its own.
+The impersonated user would be the bridge bot user or one of the virtual users in the bridge's namespace.

 ### Rights management

 Only bridges should be allowed to send bridge errors and revocations.